1). ASK TO SEE THE SOIL SURVEY and/or THE ENGINEERING REPORT for the lot!

 - Factory Finished hardwoods are the most modern, and desirable material available today.
 They have an aluminum oxide coating that is baked on at the factory.
 The factory applied aluminum oxide finish is far tougher, thicker, and more durable than the “applied in place” poly or oil finishes.
 Expensive, high-end brands such as Bella, Bruce, and Armstrong, typically utilize a factory applied aluminum oxide finish.
 All ¾ hardwood is typically nailed down during installation, providing the most “solid” feeling floor under-foot.

-· Engineered Hardwood Flooring- Engineered wood flooring is a mid-grade product, that has a thin 1/8th inch veneer of genuine wood that is factory adhered to a particle board (MDF) tongue and groove backing.
+· Engineered Hardwood Flooring- Engineered wood flooring is a mid-grade product, that has a thin 1/8th inch veneer of genuine wood that is factory adhered to a particle board (MDF) or plywood, tongue and groove backing.
 It is designed to be quickly (and cheaply) installed, by “clicking” the planks together on top of a thin foam sheet applied between the planks, and the sub-floor.
 It is typically referred to as a “floating floor,” and tends to feel slightly thin and hollow under-foot, compared to a solid hardwood floor.
 Once installed, it looks like a genuine hardwood floor, and it is finished with a tough aluminum oxide finish, just like high-end hardwood. *Some new-home sales people try to convince buyers that this type of floor is superior to genuine ¾ inch hardwood.
 This couldn’t be farther from the truth!
-Because engineered hardwood only has a thin 1/8th inch veneer of wood, in can never be sanded and re-finished!
+Because engineered hardwood only has a thin 1/8th - 1/4 inch veneer of wood, it can never be sanded and re-finished!
 Unlike a genuine ¾ inch hardwood floor, engineered flooring must be removed and completely replaced, once it becomes scratched up and/or worn.
 Replacement is approximately 6x-10x the cost of refinishing!

 · Laminate flooring- Constructed and installed just like engineered flooring, except that it has a fully synthetic (plastic or vinyl) surface material that is designed with faux wood grain texture and markings on its surface, instead of a real wood veneer.
 The high-end versions of it (name-brand Pergo, etc.) are generally very tough, and often carry a long warranty from 15yrs up to Limited Lifetime.
 This option is popular with owners of large-breed dogs, because it is less susceptible to scratching by their claws.
 However, it is generally considered by most to be an inferior material to genuine hardwood, and will not provide the re-sale value of real ¾ inch hardwood floors.